ban08/pocketed/README.md

   - [Sprint 3](#Sprint-3)
   - [Final Release](#Final-Release)

-Contributions are expected to be made exclusively by the initial team, but we may open them to the community, after the course, in all areas and topics: requirements, technologies, development, experimentation, testing, etc.
+Contributions are to be made exclusively by the initial team, but we may open them to the community, after the course, in all areas and topics: requirements, technologies, development, experimentation, testing, etc.

 Please contact us!

 Thank you!

-- Rafael Hartilek Issa - up202300428@up.pt
+- **Filipe Camacho** - up202208040@up.pt
-- Mariia Hutsul - up202310202@up.pt
+- **João Gusmão** - up201406255@up.pt
-- Filipe Camacho - up202208040@up.pt
+- **Mariia Hutsul** - up202310202@up.pt
-- João Gusmão - up201406255@up.pt
+- **Rafael Hartilek Issa** - up202300428@up.pt

 ---